rajabishek/blogger/source/_drafts/Email-iOS-app.md

 Its not a really good idea to put the user through swiping several screens in the name of getting them started.
 Its a good practice to keep the number of screens fewer than five.

 **On-boarding must be contextual and progressive** Rather than presenting all the features up-front, its better to provide guidance as they use.
+The startup tutorial can be used to explain just the main feature of the app.

 ![Screenshot 2](/img/inbox-mail-app/getting-started.png)

 ## Inbox Screens
-The inbox screen in the most important of all in the mail application.
+The inbox screen in the most important screen of all in the mail application.
 People receive hundreds of emails everyday, they have to deal with all this data and be able to take quick actions based on the message.
 At the very basic the user must have the following options.

 - User should be able to differentiate between unread and unread emails
 - The sender, subject and the date of the email should be visible